Frequently Asked Questions

 Please submit critical writing only so that we may best assess your analytical strengths.
 Your writing sample should not exceed 35 pages; you may submit one longer essay or two shorter essays.

-Please contact ETS for more information on accessing, sharing, and checking the status of your test scores.
+Please contact ETS for more information on accessing, sharing, and checking the status of your test score.

 Please contact the Graduate School of Arts and Sciences to be considered for a fee waiver.

 We will not have a formal Open House until admissions decisions have been made, but you are welcome to visit campus on your own.
 You may stop by the front office in Rabb 144, visit faculty office hours, and/or coordinate meetings with faculty members of interest.
 Visit the Faculty List for faculty office hours and contact information.

 Initial decisions are generally sent out in late February or early March.
 If you do not receive your admissions decision at that time, your application may still be under consideration.
 You may inquire about the status of your application by emailing the English Department.